COHRINT/teleoperation/README.md

 This repo makes use of the modified teleoperation package provided by [Clearpath Robotics](https://www.clearpathrobotics.com/assets/guides/melodic/jackal/simulation.html).

-Requriers a working installation of ROS Melodic.
+Requriers a working installation of ROS Noetic, and the teleop-twist-joy package which can be installed via `sudo apt install ros-noetic-teleop-twist-joy`.

 ### Launching the teleop node